See what’s driving the muscle spasm

 Muscle tightness is often the brain’s way of applying the brakes when it senses loss of coordination, timing, and symmetry due to tension, trauma, or poor posture.
 This motor control loss is frequently helped through high-quality bodywork.
 However, for the brain to permanently re-map the new posture or pain-free movement, it must learn new movement patterns.
 I’ve found the neurological effects of Myoskeletal Alignment Techniques combined with cognitive reassurance and corrective exercise promote confidence and help restore proper movement.

-Check out Erik Dalton’s newest Myoskeletal Alignment Techniques home study course: The Art of MAT, currently available for pre-order at a 25% savings.
+Check out Erik Dalton’s newest Myoskeletal Alignment Techniques home study course: The Art of MAT,

 This article was originally published in Massage & Bodywork magazine, Jan/Feb, 2018